 Lower Energy Bills

-A high SEER rating means your air conditioning unit consumes less energy during the cooling season, increasing your energy bill savings.
-A more efficient system can cool a space more quickly, lessening the amount of time it runs.
-According to the U.S. Department of Energy, you could save 20%–40% of your cooling energy costs by replacing an older system with a high SEER-rated air conditioner.
+A high SEER rating means your AC unit consumes less energy during the cooling season, reducing energy bills.
+A more efficient system can cool a space more quickly, so you can run it for less time.
+According to the U.S. Department of Energy, you could save 20–40% on your cooling energy costs by replacing an older system with a high SEER-rated AC.

 Reduced Carbon Footprint